-- Event organizers commit to co-brand ECSB.
-Organizers will be requested to co-brand ECSB where possible (e.g. by including ECSB logo on all events materials and web site and distributing to participants ECSB promotional materials prepared by ECSB, leaflets, brochures and complimentary copies of ECSB publications).
+- Event organisers commit to co-brand ECSB.
+Organisers will be requested to co-brand ECSB where possible (e.g. by including ECSB logo on all events materials and website and distributing to participants ECSB promotional materials prepared by ECSB, leaflets, brochures and complimentary copies of ECSB publications).

-- In the current context of the global pandemic, organizers of online events are also encouraged to submit their proposals.
+- In the current context of the global pandemic, organisers of online events are also encouraged to submit their proposals.

 Applicants may seek support for any combination of eligible activity and cost up to the overall limit of €1,000 for onsite events and €500 for online events (payable on submission of receipts and report).
 Costs may include speaker costs, catering costs, printing of promotional materials, marketing, printing of resource packs, travel/subsistence costs for participants, costs associated with recording the event.
 Funding cannot be used to purchase equipment or to buy out time from faculty employed at the hosting institution.